ET-SPARK/Time-Series-Forecasting-for-Portfolio-Management-Optimization/README.md

 *   **Risk Assessment:**
     *   Calculated the Value at Risk (VaR) to quantify the potential for loss in the value of TSLA stock.
     *   Calculated the Sharpe Ratio to assess the risk-adjusted return of TSLA.

+## Task 2: Develop Time Series Forecasting Models

+In this task, I developed and compared two different time series forecasting models to predict Tesla's future stock prices:

+*   **ARIMA Model:** A classical statistical model (AutoRegressive Integrated Moving Average).
+I used `auto_arima` to find the optimal model parameters (p, d, q).
+*   **LSTM Model:** A deep learning model (Long Short-Term Memory), which is well-suited for sequence prediction problems.

+The models were trained on historical data up to the end of 2023 and tested on data from 2024 onwards.
+The performance of the models was evaluated using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE).

+## Task 3: Forecast Future Market Trends

+Using the trained ARIMA model, I generated a 12-month forecast of Tesla's stock price.
+This task involved:

+*   **Generating the Forecast:** Forecasting future prices with confidence intervals to represent the range of uncertainty.
+*   **Visualizing the Forecast:** Plotting the forecasted prices alongside the historical data.
+*   **Analyzing the Results:** Interpreting the forecast to identify long-term trends, assess volatility and risk, and identify potential market opportunities.

+## Task 4: Optimize Portfolio Based on Forecast

+This task focused on constructing an optimal portfolio using the principles of Modern Portfolio Theory (MPT).
+The key steps were:

+*   **Calculating Expected Returns:** Using the ARIMA forecast for TSLA's expected return and historical averages for BND and SPY.
+*   **Computing the Covariance Matrix:** Based on the historical daily returns of all three assets.
+*   **Generating the Efficient Frontier:** Running a Monte Carlo simulation to find the set of optimal portfolios.
+*   **Identifying Key Portfolios:** Identifying and plotting the Maximum Sharpe Ratio Portfolio and the Minimum Volatility Portfolio.
+*   **Recommending an Optimal Portfolio:** Providing a recommendation based on the analysis of the Efficient Frontier.

+## Task 5: Strategy Backtesting

+In the final task, I backtested the performance of the optimized portfolio strategy against a benchmark.
+This involved:

+*   **Defining a Backtesting Period:** Using the last year of the dataset.
+*   **Defining a Benchmark:** A simple 60% SPY / 40% BND portfolio.
+*   **Simulating the Strategy:** Simulating the performance of the optimized portfolio over the backtesting period.
+*   **Analyzing Performance:** Plotting the cumulative returns of the strategy and the benchmark, and calculating their total returns and Sharpe ratios.
+*   **Drawing Conclusions:** Summarizing the backtest results to assess the viability of the model-driven investment strategy.